 Tabarrini.
 Adarmando Bianco dell’ Umbria IGT, 2014.
 14%

 Tabarrini’s Spoletino is from ungrafted vines, planted in 1920.
 They grow up fruit trees in a kind of primitive pergola.
 This wine ferments in stainless steel with natural yeasts.
 It then sits on the lees for 12 months.
 Following this, there is a further six months maturation in bottle.
 It’s a low-sulphur regime too.
 It’s a wine that demonstrates great longevity and evolution.
 Excellent when young, it sings with bottle age, revealing new nuances with each passing year.
 Leave this wine to mature for as long as possible, or purchase the oldest you can.

 There’s a massive mouthful of fruit; quince, apricot, and ginger cut with a little pineapple.
 Over time, you’ll get honey and butterscotch.
 Warmer years evolve Riesling-like kerosene aromatics; cooler vintages tend to be smokier.
 All have intensity, freshness and silky texture.
-These characteristics make Adarmando an exceptional wine in every way.
+These characteristics make Adarmando an exceptional wine in every way, and I’ve made it my Wine of the Year for 2018.
 2014 is at Uncorked, London £24.95.
 Meanwhile, 2013 is at Raeburn, Edinburgh for £17.99.

 And finally, food matching ideas

 Food-wise, try carpaccio, mushrooms, or white meats such as chicken or pork.
 Saffron risotto is a delicious match.
 Fritto Misto and Moules Frites hit the spot too.
 I found the Tabarrini Armando brilliant with scrambled eggs covered in black truffle shavings.